-Addiction to drugs affects many individuals and families in the U.S., making treatment for substance use disorders vitally important.
-While benzodiazepines often prove helpful when used as prescribed, their tranquilizing effects can end up becoming addictive.
-When this happens, admitting to a benzodiazepine detox center such as Brentwood Springs in Nashville, TN is the fundamental first step to helping a person become sober.
+Addiction to drugs affects many individuals and families in the U.S. Thereby, making comprehensive treatment for substance use disorders vitally important.
+While benzodiazepines often prove helpful when used as prescribed, their sedative effects can lead to dependence and addiction for many.

 Medications Classified as Benzodiazepines

 Several prescription medications fall under the benzodiazepine umbrella.
-The Drug Enforcement Administration (DEA) states that benzos have the potential for people to become dependent on and abuse them, with this being particularly risky for those with a history of multi-substance abuse.
-There are several types of benzodiazepines that are commonly prescribed – and most commonly sold illegally on the black market.
-These are:
+The Drug Enforcement Administration (DEA) states that benzos have the potential for people to become dependent on and abuse them.
+Accordingly, this is particularly risky for those with a history or risk of multi-substance abuse.
+There are several types of benzodiazepines that are commonly prescribed by doctors.
+In addition, most are also commonly sold illegally on the black market.

 - Alprazolam (commonly sold as Xanax)